 How Zoey Came to the Sanctuary

 Zoey was rescued from a private home in Hendersonville, NC.
 Police found her abandoned in a crate in the backyard when they arrived to serve arrest warrants for her owners.
 She was taken to a veterinary clinic and fed a diet of spinach and corn.
 When Carolina Tiger Rescue staff arrived to pick her up, she was incredibly cooperative when she realized we had chicken!
-Servals are obligate carnivores, and after eating vegetables for a few days she was starving.
+Servals are obligate carnivores, so after eating vegetables for a few days, she was starving.
 Her eagerness for chicken made loading her very easy.

 Zoey is a very petite serval, but don't let that fool you.
 She is just as feisty as any other!
 She always has something to say and hisses often.
 When she first arrived, staff members nicknamed her "Sassy" before choosing the name Zoey.
 Visitors often remark that they didn't see her, but that's because you have to know where to look.
 She's usually hiding in the grass right in front of you!
-Zoey's particularly small size pairs well with her distinctive serval markings, making her an expert at camouflage.
-But, she'll still come out of hiding for a chicken treat!
+Zoey's particularly small size pairs well with her distinctive serval markings, making her an expert at camouflage, but she'll still come out of hiding for a chicken treat!